ahuacate/pve-homelab/README.md

 Our fix is done in three stages in our Easy Scripts when you create any new MediaLab application CT.

 ### 1.1.1.
 Unprivileged container mapping - homelab
-To change a PVE containers mapping we change the PVE container UID and GUID in the file `/etc/pve/lxc/container-id.conf` after our Easy Script creates a new Homelab application CT.
+To change a PVE container mapping we change the PVE container UID and GUID in the file `/etc/pve/lxc/container-id.conf` after our Easy Script creates a new Homelab application CT.
 ```
 # User media | Group homelab
 echo -e "lxc.idmap: u 0 100000 1606